kailermai/tp/docs/UserGuide.md

 ![result for 'list' followed by 'view 2'](images/TrendResult.png)

-* Each student's summary is colour-coded for visual feedback based on the percentage of their score calculated over all recorded weeks.
+* Each student's summary is colour-coded for visual feedback based on the percentage of each score calculated over all recorded weeks.
 * Thresholds: Red (`< 50%`), Yellow (`>= 50%` but `< 80%`), Green (`>= 80%`).

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**